Aqua Teen Hunger Force Colon Movie Film for Theaters: Box office

 The film was a box office success, earning $3,088,000 in its opening weekend at no. 13.
-It grossed $5,520,368 domestically against its $750,000 budget, making it the 8th highest grossing R-rated animated film at the time.
-It is currently ranked as the 12th highest grossing R-rated animated film of all time.
+It grossed $5,520,368 domestically against its $750,000 budget.

 Critical response

-With 28 reviews compiled, Metacritic reported that Movie Film for Theaters has received an average rating of 54/100, indicating "mixed or average reviews".
-Rotten Tomatoes gave the film an approval rating of 48% based on reviews from 84 critics, with an average rating of 5.4/10.
+With 28 reviews compiled, Metacritic reported that Movie Film for Theaters has received an average rating of 54/100, indicating "mixed or average" reviews.
+Rotten Tomatoes gave the film an approval rating of 49% based on reviews from 82 critics, with an average rating of 5.4/10.
 The website's consensus states: "The non sequitur humor of Aqua Teen Hunger Force will surely appeal to its built-in fanbase, but for the uninitiated, the premise wears thin".
 Reviews ranged from Glenn Kenny at Premiere magazine, who stated that he was tempted to refer to the film as "the most successful full-on surrealist film since Buñuel and Dalí's 1930 L'Age d'Or", to Ty Burr of The Boston Globe, who called it "an act of terrorism against entertainment".
 The film was given a thumbs down on the television show At the Movies with Ebert & Roeper; Richard Roeper criticized the runtime and calling it "unfunny", though he said the first five minutes were funny.

 In response to such reviews, a commercial featuring the Mooninites began airing during the Adult Swim block.
 The two characters spend the entire commercial insulting a supposedly typical reviewer, "Lionel" of lionellovesmovies.com (the site merely leads back to the movie page).
 Other commercials recommend people see the film two or three more times to push the box office numbers up.
 Adult Swim also mentioned in one of its commercial bumpers that the review situation highlights the generation gap, and that most negative reviews came from much older critics.